-Block 1 starts with biology and ecological ideas and uses varied examples to describe interrelationships between plants, animals and the wider environment while developing your study skills.
+Block 1 which you will study in print, starts with biology and ecological ideas and uses varied examples to describe interrelationships between plants, animals and the wider environment while developing your study skills.
 You will learn about the unique role of humans, and explore how we have changed the environment to suit our needs through farming or conservation.
 You’ll consider how we can tell what effect current lifestyles have on the environment by introducing the ecological footprint model and look at sustainable living and how we can conserve declining species and habitats.
 This block also introduces key mathematical ideas and you will learn techniques to help you tackle everyday mathematical problems.

 Block 2: Water

 Water is essential for life and fundamental to what we do.
-In Block 2 you’ll investigate how water has shaped our planet and our lives.
+In Block 2 you will move to online study where you’ll investigate how water has shaped our planet and our lives.
 You will learn and develop skills that will aid your understanding and use of a variety of tools used in science.
 You will also access The Open University Library and the wide variety of materials that this can offer.
 You will investigate the presence of water in potatoes and how water is required for yeast to respire in some home experiments, and through these home experiments, learn about how we can use experimental data to develop and refine hypotheses.
 Underpinning this is some essential mathematics and further computing skills to develop your study of science, technology and mathematics.

 Block 3: Home

-Block 3 introduces you to the subjects of design, engineering and computing around the central concept of home.
+Block 3 which continues online, introduces you to the subjects of design, engineering and computing around the central concept of home.
 You will find out how homes are designed, and can be designed better, through the use of engineering and computing.
 Block 3 is a practical block where you will complete a number of design, engineering, and computing activities and experiments.
 You’ll also be introduced to an online design studio where you will keep a portfolio of the work you do.
 You’ll also continue to learn mathematics and IT skills to support your developing knowledge of some computing and engineering concepts.

 The module includes a DVD and website which include further study materials and resources as well as online quizzes and interactive exercises to help test your understanding.